klemmm/jsanalyzer/README.md

 This is a project to analyze obfuscated JS code using abstract interpretation and optimizations similar to compiler optimizations

+This is a work in progress / proof of concept, it is very incomplete.
+A lot of essential things are incorrectly handled or unhandled (exceptions, some OOP stuff, async functions, etc), also it is not very optimized (for analysis speed).

+## Setup

 It requires `python3` or `pypy3` with module `esprima`.
 The usage of `pypy3` is recommended for performance reasons.

-This is a work in progress / proof of concept, it is very incomplete.
-A lot of essential things are missing, including but not limited to:
- * Exceptions handling
- * OOP stuff (classes, etc)
- * async functions
- * a lot of operators and built-in functions are not handled correctly, or not handled at all...
- * Analysis speed could be a lot better

-## Setup

 Before use, you must type `make` in the project directory in order to compile jseval.so